 Digital copies of books, on the other hand, cost much, much more, and they're only good for a short amount of time.
-For a new bestseller today, publishers are charging libraries $84 per copy, and only one person can use it at a time.
+For a new bestseller today, publishers are charging libraries $84 per copy, and only one person can use it at a time.How did this happen?

 , and sales of e-books continues to rise unabated.
 To protect their interests, publishers create these stringent and expensive purchase licensing agreements to keep the money flowing their direction.
 But I think this tactic is going to backfire.

 What is preventing smaller publishers and independent publishers from creating much more attractive licensing agreements with libraries?
 Nothing except convenience for the libraries.
 And as we've seen with Amazon's innovations in independent publishing, it won't take much for someone (or perhaps the libraries themselves) to develop a simple way for small and independent publishers to make their e-books available on a vast and inexpensive scale to library readers everywhere.

 Once this happens, publishers will not be able to charge $84 for a year's worth of single-use checkouts, and readers everywhere will have easy access to books that educate, entertain, and make life interesting.

 So who's going to invent it?
 Is it you?

 In high school and college, whenever a teacher would announce there was going to be a group project, I inwardly groaned and slid down in my seat.
 Group projects really weren't my thing.

 There was the research writing project I ended up doing all by myself because my partner suddenly had severe medical problems.
 There was dissection lab with the girl who was became obsessed with "getting the brain out" of the fetal pig.
 There was the college poetry group project that was really more like organized flirting.